My friend's sister frequently babysat. One night, she was watching three kids, whose parents were going to be out until about 2:00am.

 She soon heard the two-year-old crying and went up to see what was wrong.
 Her window was also open.
 At this point, she was very frightened, so she gathered all of the kids, the cordless phone, and took them into a pantry closet in the kitchen.
 She called the police again, saying that she was really scared because someone keeps opening the windows and stealing her sandwiches, and it's not the kids.
 They told her not to be worried, that they would be over in a few minutes to check it out.

 She hung up the phone and held onto the kids tightly.
 A few minutes later, she heard a noise in the kitchen, and saw the knob turning on the pantry door.
 She was about ready to scream when a cop opened the door.
 She asked why they came so fast.
 He had a worried look on his face and told them to get out of the house.
-He then told her that while on the phone, he heard a double click.
-Story submitted by Katy
+He then told her that while on the phone, he heard a two clicks. - By Katy